20 Healthy Lunch Ideas That Aren't Avocado Toast

-Butter is a combination of butterfat, milk solids and water; remove the milk solid and water, and you’ll be left with ghee a.k.a. clarified butter.
-“These days, it’s out with butter and in with ghee,” says Brown.
-“Sprinkle your ghee-layered toast with cinnamon for a sweet and salty breakfast.”
+Butter is a combination of butterfat, milk solids, and water; remove the milk solids and water, and you'll be left with ghee aka clarified butter—a butter alternative that helps you cut back on dairy.
+"These days, it's out with butter and in with ghee," says Brown.
+"Sprinkle your ghee-layered toast with cinnamon for a sweet and salty breakfast."
 Cinnamon gives this option extra brownie points because it helps suppress appetite, it can help lower blood sugar levels, and works to reduce the risk for heart disease.
-If you’re scaling back on dairy, pick up ghee and check out these 22 Expert Tips for Cutting Back on Dairy.

 Ricotta, Peach, and Basil

 Brown recommends smearing your toast with ¼ cup ricotta, topping with fresh peach slices, and then adding some freshly-torn basil.
 "It's a unique and delicious flavor combo."
 Sounds good to us!